-Chinese diplomat: Trump call a Taiwan 'shenanigan'
+China lodges complaint over Trump-Taiwan call

 "We remain firmly committed to our 'one China' policy based on the three Joint Communiques and the Taiwan Relations Act," he said.
 "Our fundamental interest is in peaceful and stable cross-Strait relations."

-A different Obama administration official said there was no contact with either the White House nor the State Department about the call beforehand.
+A different Obama administration official said there was no contact with either the White House or State Department about the call beforehand.

-Stephen Yates, a fellow at the Heritage Foundation who is an adviser to Trump's transition, is in Taiwan and helped facilitate the call, according to a source familiar with the visit.
-Yates was an Asia adviser to former Vice President Dick Cheney and is very supportive of Taiwan.

-Earlier Friday, China's Foreign Ministry Spokesman Geng Shuang had warned about the need for the US to respect the One China policy.

 Meanwhile, former US Secretary of State Henry Kissinger met with China's President Xi Jinping Friday, China's state-run news agency Xinhua reported.

-Kissinger -- secretary of state from 1973-77 -- is credited with secret diplomacy that helped Nixon open Communist China to America and the West.
+Kissinger -- secretary of state from 1973-77 -- is credited with secret diplomacy that helped Nixon open up Communist China to America and the West.

-During their Beijing meeting, Kissinger told Xi "that he believes it is the expectation of the U.S. new administration to facilitate sustained, stable and better growth of U.S.-China relations.," Xinhua reported.
+During their Beijing meeting, Kissinger told Xi "that he believes it is the expectation of the U.S. new administration to facilitate sustained, stable and better growth of U.S.-China relations," Xinhua reported.

-US relations with Taiwan and China are governed by a set of protocols known as the One China Policy.
 The United States acknowledged China's claim that there is one China and that Taiwan is part of China in a joint communique signed in 1979 at the time of the formal establishment of relations between Washington and Beijing.

-Chris Murphy, a Connecticut Democrat who sits on the Senate Foreign Relations committee, publicly blasted Trump for the move in a series of tweets.
-While it will soon be Trump's right to shift policy, alliances and strategy, Murphy said "what has happened in the last 48 hours is not a shift.
+Chris Murphy, a Connecticut Democrat who sits on the Senate Foreign Relations Committee, publicly blasted Trump for his actions in a series of tweets.

+While it will soon be Trump's right to shift policy, alliances and strategy, Murphy said, "what has happened in the last 48 hours is not a shift.
 These are major pivots in foreign policy w/out any plan.
 That's how wars start."

 He added that "if they aren't pivots - just radical temporary deviations - allies will walk if they have no clue what we stand for.
 Just as bad."

-Note: CORRECTION: An earlier version of this story misstated that Trump transition adviser Stephen Yates was in Taiwan and was involved in facilitating the call.